 If you and your partner have children together, you may be able to make a claim under Sch 1 of the Children Act 1989.
 This meaning a property can be purchased or preserved for your children.
 It is important to note that any claim has to be made on behalf of your children – not you.

 Within this, you may be able to seek an order that you stay in the property or your former partner assists you in re-housing.
 Any assistance would then revert back to them a future point in time or pass directly to your children.
-If you are concerned that your former partner may make a claim, then again it is important for you to seek early legal advice.
+If you are concerned that your former partner may make a claim, it is important for you to seek early legal advice.

 Can I get spousal maintenance?